ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 - Apply Constant Throughput Timer on the booking module to maintain a steady request rate under heavy load.

 Timers make your test scenarios closer to real-life usage, resulting in more accurate performance measurements.

+---

+## Section 09 - Importance of Regular Expressions in JMeter

+This section explains why regular expression extractors are essential in JMeter when working with dynamic response data.
+Many applications return values that change during each run, such as session IDs, tokens, search results, booking references, or any parameter generated at runtime.
+Regular expression extractors help capture these values from server responses so that they can be reused in later requests.

+### Why We Use Regular Expression Extractors

+Regular expression extractors allow us to:

+- Capture dynamic values from HTML, JSON, XML, or plain text responses.
+- Correlate server responses with future requests.
+- Handle values that change between test runs, which makes scripts stable and reusable.
+- Work with patterns that appear multiple times in a response.
+- Validate captured values using debug samplers.

+They form the core of correlation in performance testing.

+### Practical Example: Flight Search Application

+In this exercise, we work with a flight search workflow where the server returns several dynamic fields after a search request.
+The script uses a Regular Expression Extractor to capture values such as:

+- Flight ID
+- Price
+- Airline code
+- Session token

+These extracted values are then used in later samplers to complete the booking flow.

+### Combining Multiple Expressions Into a Single Extractor

+A single Regular Expression Extractor can extract more than one variable by defining groups within one pattern.
+This helps keep the script clean and reduces the number of extractors in the test plan.

+For example:

+- A single pattern may capture flight code, price, and seat class.
+- Group references such as `$1`, `$2`, `$3` store the captured values.
+- Each group is assigned to its own JMeter variable.

+This method is efficient when the response structure is predictable.

+### Extracting Multiple Variables With One Extractor (Using Debug Samplers)

+To confirm that extracted variables contain correct values, Debug Samplers are added to the test plan.
+They help validate:

+- Correct matching of the regular expression.
+- Proper assignment of variables.
+- Handling of multiple matches if the server returns lists of values.

+This step is important to ensure accuracy before scaling the load test.